 We like to think of ourselves as an inclusive kinda lot here at HoneyKids, and we’re always on a mission to sniff out the family-friendly eats, activities and cool new things to try here in Singapore for kids and adults of all ages.
 But what about the other, endlessly loyal members of the gang?
-Yep: pet dogs need paw-some places to hang out too, so we’ve been barking up the right trees all over the island in search of a fun day out for the pooch and its humans…
+Yep: pet dogs need paw-some places to hang out too, so we’ve been barking up the right trees all over the island in search of a fun day out for the humans and the pooches.

 A fur-tastic place to bring your kids AND your dog for a fun-packed day by the sea.
 Dogs are allowed off-leash here so they can go mad on the sand with their human friends before taking a dip in the sea to cool off.
 Feeling hun-grrrrrr-y?
-Tanjong Beach Club and Coastes (on Siloso Beach) both welcome your pup and provide bowls of drinking water too.
+Tanjong Beach Club and Coastes and Ola Beach Club (both on Siloso Beach) will welcome your pup and provide bowls of drinking water too.

 Tanjong Beach, 120 Tanjong Beach Walk, Sentosa Island, Singapore 098942; www.sentosa.com.sg